 Fair play and editorial independence

-Editors evaluate submitted manuscripts exclusively on the basis of their academic merit (importance, originality, study’s validity, clarity) and its relevance to the journal’s scope, without regard to the authors’ race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
-Decisions to edit and publish are determined by the scientific and ethical quality of the submitted study, and relevance to the scope of the journal.
+Editors evaluate submitted manuscripts exclusively on the basis of their academic merit (importance, originality, study’s validity, clarity) and their relevance to the journal’s scope, without regard to the authors’ race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
+Decisions to edit and publish are determined by the scientific and ethical quality of the submitted study, and its relevance to the scope of the journal.
 Editorial decisions are not affected by the policies of other agencies outside of the journal itself.
 The Editor-in-Chief has full authority over the entire editorial content of the journal and the timing of publication of that content.